CodeFlowOrg/Team-6/README.md

 </p>

 # Wall Street
-<p>This project is a reinforcement learing model that will be used for stock price prediction.
+<p>This project is a reinforcement learning model that will be used for stock price prediction.
 Since most of the people are indulging into trading practises to earn a side income this model will help them in accomplishing that.
 It can also be used by professional traders.</P>

 ## Tech Stack